drySeaWind/geospatial/README.md

       POSTGRES_DB_NAME: "test"
       POSTGRES_DB_USERNAME: "postgres"
       POSTGRES_DB_PASSWORD: "user123"
+      RESULTSET_LIMIT: "20000"

-      RESULTSET_LIMIT: "20000" (can be used for simple paging pattern.
+ResultSet limit can be used for simple paging pattern.
 User has to zoom closer and request data with new shape (which is limited by zoomed area)